STRHunter/TRIM/Readme.txt

 Based on the maximum agreement among the 25 classifier under TRIMEC This is a Bird

+Note: If for a given input genome H maximizes at k < 6 then TRIMEC will terminate with error message that it can not classify that sequence due to absent of proper training data at k < 6.

 ................................................

 We have also implemented the utility that can identify taxa of a genome from its partial sequence.
 The utility also requires that